 “We must transition into a greener and more efficient agricultural model demanded by our present day socio-economical and ecological realities,” he says.

-The social-business model works well in achieving these goals, says Bansoka, who will use the Kickstarter donations to replicate the success at KTE at other tea farms, an important step in establishing sustainable communities throughout Nepal.
+The social-business model works well in achieving these goals, says Bansoka, who is using Kickstarter donations to replicate the success at KTE at other tea farms, an important step in establishing sustainable communities throughout Nepal.

 Research by Nikesh Dahal and Sudeshana Karki in Nepal.
 Photos courtesy Kanchanjangha Tea Estate.